MTSSamsioe/book_a_table/README.md

 - An email confirmation sent to the user when a reservation is finalized
 - Ability to pick tables in different sizes
 - Calendar that shows available time slots for reservations
+- More specific error messages when editing a reservation

 ## Testing
 ---